YinJC/uk-tex-faq/FAQ-spell.md

----
-layout: page
-title: Spelling checkers for work with TeX
+# Spelling checkers for work with TeX
----

 'Traditional' approaches to the problem (of checking your spelling) were designed to work with a plain text file; in our case, we have an (La)TeX